LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 | 15 | 4d8 + (E * max(\[CON\], 1)) | 5 - 33 | 6 - 34 | 7 - 35 |
 | 20 | 4d10 + (E * max(\[CON\], 1)) | 5 - 41 | 6 - 42 | 7 - 43 |

-## Level 3 - Hydro Jet (min 2 E)
+## Level 3 - Hydro Jet (min 2 Essence)
 The Genasi can shoot a concentrated jet of water as a ranged attack.

-This attack deals damage and pushes an enemy back.
-On a failed strength save, the enemy is knocked prone
+As an action, the Genasi can focus their essence to unleash a Hydro Jet, propelling a forceful stream of water toward a target.
+The attack inflicts damage and exerts a formidable push, potentially toppling adversaries.

 General Formula:
 Force Damage = Ed6+\[PROF\]